#1 in Australia for education and educational research*

 Ask a question about studying at Deakin

-- Bachelor honours (AQF8) degree or higher in a related discipline; OR
+- completion of a bachelor honours degree or higher in a related discipline

 Recognition of prior learning